-Section III - Basis of Payment for Services Provided
+Section IV - Basis of Payment for Services Provided

-Claims may be submitted to MMIS by self-employed optometrists, self-employed ophthalmic dispensers, and retail optical establishments.
+Claims may be submitted to the Medicaid Program by:

+- self-employed optometrists,

+- self-employed opticians,

+- > retail optical establishments, and

+- ocularists (eye prosthesis fitters).

 Reimbursement for ophthalmic materials and services may not exceed the fees in the New York State Fee Schedule for ophthalmic materials and services contained in the Procedure Code section of this Manual or the charge to the general public, whichever is less.
+The Procedure Code and Fee Schedule sections of this manual are located online at: